Nandurbar district: District Magistrate/Collector

-list of District Magistrate / Collector
+list of District MagistrateCollector

 Divisions

 The district comprises six talukas.
 These talukas are Nandurbar, Navapur, Shahada, Taloda, Akkalkuwa and Akrani Mahal (also called Dhadgaon).

 There is one Lok Sabha constituency in the district which is Nandurbar (ST) reserved for Scheduled Tribes.
 There are four Maharashtra Assembly seats namely Akkalkuwa (ST), Shahada (ST), Nandurbar (ST), Nawapur (ST).

-Sakri (ST) and Shirpur (ST) assembly seats from Dhule district are also part of Nandurbar Lok Sabha seat.
+Sakri and Shirpur assembly seats from Dhule district are also part of Nandurbar Lok Sabha seat.
 Nandurbar is primarily a tribal (Adiwasi) district.